Two Boy’s Bedroom

 - If Jack gets more then one quarter he is always generous and gives Luke’s piggy bank some change.
 We will get into more about chores around the home soon.

-- The alarm clock between the piggy banks is also a sound machine which is absolutely necessary.
+- The alarm clock between the piggy banks is also a sound machine that is absolutely necessary.
 I think this helps a ton with drowning out the occasional outdoor sounds or just about anything.